Sunflowers and Ramsey problems for restricted intersections: Introduction

 that avoids intersections of size in $L$.
 Moreover, this bound is tight for $L$-sunflowers for all $L \subseteq [0,k-1]$. \end{theorem}

-Note that, roughly speaking, the numbers $a$ and $b$ are such that $L$ is formed by $\{0,1,\dots,a-1\}\cup \{b\}$ and arbitrary elements larger than $b$.
+Note that the numbers $a$ and $b$ are defined so that $L$ is formed by \( \{0,1,\dots,a-1\}\cup\{b\}\) and arbitrary elements larger than $b$, except if $L$ is of the form $\{0,\dots,a-1\}$, in which case $b$ is defined to be $k$.
 The theorem above answers Question \ref{question: no clique or sunflower} for $L$-sunflowers completely (in terms of the dependency of $m$) and gives a nontrivial lower bound for all $L$-cliques.
 In general, the question for $L$-cliques can be more delicate and we will discuss it in \cref{sec:intro_modular}.
 Since the size of $\mc{F}'$ depends linearly on $|\mc{F}|$, we define the following notation. \begin{definition} Let $k \ge 1, m \ge 2$ be integers, and let $L\subseteq [0,k-1]$.
 Define $r(k,L,m)$ (respectively, $r_{\text{sf}}(k,L,m)$) to be the supremum over all $\alpha\ge 0$ for which whenever a finite set system $\mc{F}$ consisting of $k$-element sets contains no $L$-clique of size $m$ (respectively, no $L$-sunflower with $m$ petals), then there exists a subfamily $\mc{F}'\subseteq \mc{F}$ with $|\mc{F}'|\ge \alpha |\mc{F}|$ that avoids intersections of size in $L$. \end{definition} In this language, \cref{theorem: forbidding sunflowers} tells that